5 Steps of How to Build Web Applications [Updated]

 AccessHas certain restrictions (authorization may be required)All visitors have access

-Interaction with the userUsers can not only familiarize themselves with the information but also perform certain manipulations (e.g., work with text)Users can only familiarize themselves with content, leave feedback
+Interaction with the userUsers can not only familiarize themselves with the information but also perform certain manipulations (e.g., work with text)Users can only familiarize themselves with the content, leave feedback

 StructureA web application has a more complex structure compared to a website